ChaituVR/URL-Shortner/Guide_for_using_MongoDB_and_deploying_it_to_Heroku.md

 ##Guide for using MongoDB and deploying it to Heroku

-In this guide lets see how to work with MongoDB localy and with mLab for deploying it to Heroku
+In this guide lets see how to work with MongoDB localy and with mLab for deploying it to Heroku, Alternatively you can use mLab add-on in Heroku , It is free but it may require your Credit card Details So if you are not intrested in providing your credit card details you can go with [mLab](https://mlab.com) website

 #### Setting up a free account on Heroku and mLab: